tgdwyer/tgdwyer.github.io/_chapters/typescript1.md

 In the browser, the global `document` variable always points to the currently loaded HTML document.
 Its method `getElementsByTagName` returns a collection of elements with the specified tag, in this case `<h1>`.

-Let's say I want to indent the first heading by 100 pixels, I could do this by manipulating the "style" attribute of the element:
+Let’s say I want to indent the first heading by 100 pixels, I could do this by manipulating the "style" attribute of the element:

 ```javascript
 headings[0].setAttribute("style","padding-left:100px")
 ```

-Now let's say I do a lot of indenting and I want to build a library function to simplify manipulating padding of HTML elements.
+Now let’s say I do a lot of indenting and I want to build a library function to simplify manipulating padding of HTML elements.

 ```javascript
 function setLeftPadding(elem, value) {